l0k1/superhappyfunbubbletime/README.md

 A homebrew adventure game aimed at the old grey Gameboy.
 Check out the Wiki hosted here on Github for more info.

+*SHFBT is currently not in a workable/playable condition.
+It is still pre-alpha.*

 ###Building
 I use RGBDS.
 I don't plan on porting it to WLA.
 Clone the directory, and then do a normal RGBDS build including all the files.